For children 0-6 years

-Therefore, Hearing Services Program contracted service providers are not required to register as an NDIS provider or be registered to provide “hearing services”, and accordingly new NDIS provider registrations are currently not open for hearing services or specialised hearing services.
+Therefore, Hearing Services Program contracted service providers are not required to register as an NDIS provider or be registered to provide “hearing services”.

 However, Hearing Services Program contracted service providers are still able to deliver services to both NDIS participants and program clients.

 In addition to being able to access fully subsidised hearing devices and services under the program, NDIS participants may receive funding for other hearing equipment (e.g. vibrating/ flash smoke alarms) and the maintenance of their hearing device.

 Who is eligible for Early Intervention hearing supports?

 Early intervention support is available to both children and young adults who meet the early intervention requirements.